chtenb/bootstrapped-and-solarized/README.md

 This repository contains a `variables.less` file which can be used to turn the standard bootstrap colorscheme into a solarized colorscheme.
 To use, download the `variables.less` file and place it under `less/variables.less` in your local clone of the bootstrap repository.
-Run `make` in the root of your local repository, and your done.
+Run `make` in the root of your local repository, and your bootstrap is compiled with solarized colors.

+There may be some things which do not have proper coloring yet.
+Patches are welcome.